Jennifer Don: Personal life

 Don was born on October 6, 1984, in Houston, Texas.
+She is an alumna of Clements High School in Sugar Land, Texas.
 She graduated from the University of California, Los Angeles (UCLA) in 2009, where she earned a bachelor's degree in Global Studies.

 Skating career

 Don started skating at the age of 10.
 As a singles skater, she was the 2001 U.S. national bronze medalist on the novice level and the 2002 U.S. silver medalist on the junior level.

 As a pair skater, Don won the bronze medal with Jonathon Hunt at the 2003 World Junior Championships.
 They announced the end of their partnership in March 2005, Hunt having decided to retire.
 Don was unable to find another partner so she decided to compete as a single skater for Taiwan.
 In 2005, she won the Chinese Taipei National Championships.